Classical Studies, BA (Hons)

 Why Classical Studies at Swansea?

-We are based in our stunning Singleton Park campus, in parkland overlooking Swansea Bay on the edge of the Gower Peninsula.
+We are based on our stunning Singleton Park Campus, overlooking Swansea Bay on the edge of the Gower Peninsula.

 Your Classical Studies Experience